Term vs. Whole Life Insurance

 Choosing life insurance is one of the most important financial decisions you can make for your family.
 But once you start looking into it, you run into the big question: term or whole life?

 The right choice depends on your budget, your goals, and where you are in life.
-Let's break down how each one works.
+Here's how each one works.

 What Is Term Life Insurance?